COLUMN-U.S. set to get more accurate oil production data: Kemp

 By John Kemp

-The global oil market would be nearly balanced, since most estimates put the global supply surplus at between 1.5 and 2.5 million bpd.

-In practice, it is highly unlikely EIA is making an error as large as 1.6 million bpd in its statistics on domestic oil production, but Verleger has drawn attention to the well-known shortcomings in this area of the data.

-The figures on U.S. oil production are subject to much more uncertainty than the figures for oil stocks, refinery throughput and imports because the EIA has to rely on state-level data rather than its own surveys.
+LONDON, May 13 (Reuters) - Figures on U.S. oil production are subject to much more uncertainty than the numbers for oil stocks, refinery throughput and imports because the Energy Information Administration (EIA) has to rely on state-level data rather than its own surveys.

-All that could be about to change: EIA has received approval from the White House to launch its own mandatory monthly survey of oil and condensate production.
+That could be about to change, however, because the EIA has received approval from the White House to launch its own mandatory monthly survey of oil and condensate production.

-The first of the new survey forms have gone out and respondents are beginning to submit the data.
-It will take a few months for the agency to vet the results for data quality but the first survey data could be published in the next few months.
+The first of the new survey forms have gone out and respondents are beginning to submit data.
+It will take a few months for the agency to vet the results for quality but the first survey figures could be published in the next few months.

-All the information EIA currently collects and publishes on U.S. oil refining, stocks, natural gas, pipelines, and other energy markets stems from the oil crisis in 1973/74.
+All the information that the EIA currently collects and publishes on U.S. oil refining, stocks, natural gas, pipelines, and other energy markets stems from the oil crisis in 1973/74.

 The Federal Energy Administration (FEA) Act, which established the forerunner of the EIA, became law in May 1974, when the United States was still gripped by a sense of crisis over energy shortages caused by the Arab oil embargo.